umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 - Name the folder anything that makes sense to your setup

-- Then hover the folder you created in the content tree
+- Then hover the folder, and click the `...`

 - Click the ... here you will get two options, the first one is Global Content, The second one is Global Content Holder